 Another important implication in Mike Mentzer’s definition is that intensity (i.e. “momentary” or “instantaneous” intensity) fluctuates, whenever you perform weight-training exercises that involve reps.
 And although Mentzer doesn’t actually state that in this definition, the implication is there, as indicated by the word “momentary”.

-The #1 Limitation of Doing Reps, for Maximum Muscle Growth
+senior dating sites for over 60 The #1 Limitation of Doing Reps, for Maximum Muscle Growth

 And that brings us to the #1 limitation of doing reps, for the purpose of building maximum muscle: since “momentary” or instantaneous” intensity constantly fluctuates whenever you do reps, it’s impossible to achieve “maximum intensity” when you do reps.
 And theoretically, if you can’t achieve maximum intensity, that means you can’t build “maximum muscle in minimum time”, or even maximum muscle, by doing reps.

 In order to achieve “maximum intensity” for any weight-training or strength-training exercise that you do, you need to generate “maximum contraction per second” in the working muscle; and you need to sustain that “maximum level of intensity” throughout the entire exercise.